MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 ## Parameterized models

-Typical optimization problems consist of many variables and several terms constituting the cost function.
-It is therefore pertinent to select a specific structure for the mathematical expression, while denoting merely the parameters and variable locations required to construct the cost function.
+Typical optimization problems consist of many variables and several terms that make up the cost function.
+It is a good idea to select a specific structure for the mathematical expression that makes it easy to create several differnt problem instances by adjusting the parameters and variables.

 **Example**: Divide a set of $N$ numbers into two groups of equal sum.